Packages and Modules Overview

 Canvas and Editor Modules

-The CanvasModule is on top of the DocviewModule and the ArtbaseModule.
-It is an extension to the document framework designed for containing drawings in documents.
-The CanExtObjModule is an extension on the CanvasModule, mainly for more advanced grahical objects and IO.
-The EditorModule extends the CanvasModule to add editing functionality to canvas document.
+The CanvasModule is on top of the GeneralModule and the ArtbaseModule.
+The EditorModule is an extension to the document framework designed for containing drawings in documents.
+The CanExtObjModule is an extension on the CanvasModule, mainly for more advanced graphical objects and IO.
+The CanvasModule also adds editing functionality to canvas drawing.
 It defines tools to interactively edit canvas objects.
 The CurveModule defines very advanced canvas objects, to display sets of curves and plots, which can be edited.

 The CurveModule is on top of the CanvasModule, and so is CanExtObjModule.
 Both implement complicated non basic a2dCanvasObjects.
-Since the CurveModule has a tool inside, it also depend on the editor module.
-Very likely it is the best to combine higher order a2dCanvasObjects together with its tools to draw/ manipulate them.
-So therefore they will depend on the EditorModule in general.
+It is the best to combine higher order a2dCanvasObjects together with its tools to draw/ manipulate them.

 This module defines canvas objects which are more advanced, and not used for any application.
 The idea is not to make the canvas module to big, and instead add extra fancy a2dCanvasObject derived objects here.
 Currently there are several object to make references on a canvas towards other canvas documents a2dCanvasDocumentReference.
 Like an overview of document which are open.
 Also those can be used to make documents which contain libraries of complex objects, a2dLibraryReference Also interesting is a2dCanvasDocumentIOHandlerImageIn, which allows you to save what is in a document to image files.
 You can define the size of the image, and automatically the document will be rendered into the image and saved into the format you choose.

-The editor module is for editing 2d graphical data.
-Here are the tools, editor frame and a command processor to extend the canvas command processor for editing purposes. a2dEditorFrame is the spill together with a lot of dialog classes which are called from it, but not directly.
+The editor module extends the basic DocviewModule, to contain a2dCanvasDocuments.
+And since a a2dCanvasDocument can contain several a2dDrawing's, the CanvasModule is used to edit those drawing again.
+A specialized editor frame and a command processor do extend the canvas command processor for working with multiple documents. a2dEditorFrame is the spill, together with a lot of dialog classes which are called from it, but not directly.
 Instead all is going via the a2dCentralEditorCommandProcessor.
 That way wxArt2D can record actions to a script.
-Most dialogs are more are less standalone, and work on the context and contenets of the current active view.
+Most dialogs are more are less standalone, and work on the context and contents of the current active view.
 See EditorModule for more.

 Special objects for drawing multiple curves or bars etc. on a plot object.
 It can have markers attached to curves, and show-marker objects to display and edit the position of the markers on the curve.